The Perfect Smoked Pork Butt

 This roast will be going for nine and a half hours or so on the Egg.
 You don’t want to remove the lid unless it’s an emergency because that’s how all the great smoke flavor escapes.
 Once your internal temperature reaches 175 degrees, you will wrap the roast in aluminum foil.
 The reason for this is to help the roast along through the “stall.”
 A stall happens when a piece of meat literally stalls at a certain temperature and will not go higher, leading to a dry piece of meat and an extended cooking time.

 With the roast wrapped up in foil, you will just pop it back on the grill and close the lid.
 It’ll need to smoke for about two more hours until the internal temperature reaches 205 degrees.
-We like to verify our temps with an instant-read thermometer from Big Green Egg.
+We like to verify our temps with our own instant-read thermometer.
 It’s wonderfully fast and totally accurate, and an excellent tool to help prevent overcooking.

 Resting Your Roast